appbricks/Mobile_App_Template/README.md

   DEST_APP_ID="io.rent-a-space.RaS_Mobile_App" \
   ./init-from-template.sh
   ```

+  > Your new React-Native project will be created within the same parent folder as the template repository.

 * Once the script completes the XCode will launch and you will need to make the following manual configurations to the IOS project.